Christian Maclagan: Antiquarian activities

 One of her primary interests were in the brochs of Scotland and she also was one of the pioneers of stratigraphic excavation.
 She devised a special method for taking rubbings from sculptured stones; the exact details of how this was done were kept secret.
-Possibly her greatest contribution to posterity was her meticulous collection of rubbings of Celtic Christian crosses and Pictish symbol stones, made from c 1850 onwards.
+Possibly her greatest contribution to posterity was her meticulous collection of rubbings of Celtic Christian crosses and Pictish symbol stones, made from c 1850 onwards, and donated to the British Museum in 1895.
 These rubbings include some of the earliest done at Wemyss Cave.

 As a woman Maclagan was disbarred from obtaining a fellowship of the Society of Antiquaries of Scotland, and instead she was merely a Lady Associate as were Lady John Scott and Queen Victoria.
 She told friends she was an antiquarian before Queen Victoria was born.
 Later she threatened to resign the title since the society read her papers in her absence without her having the opportunity to respond.
 She could not formally publish with the Society and required a man to publish her work under his name.
 As a result of this, it has been supposed, she sent her rubbings to the British Museum.
 She remained a Lady Associate however until the time of her death around the age of 92.
 The Smith Museum in Stirling contains one of her models of a broch tower and a wooden carving as a tribute to her.
 She was buried in Stirling's old town cemetery.